sjsikora/UBC-Class-Api/README.md

+# NOTE:

+This project has since been dropped in accord with UBC's CWL terms of service.

 # UBC Class API

-This project is an API built off Flask, run on AWS with the purpose of turning UBC (Vancouver and Okanagan) class data into readable JSON files.
+This project is an API built off Flask, run on ... with the purpose of turning UBC (Vancouver and Okanagan) class data into readable JSON files.
 I have plans to create a degreee helper off this website, yet as I build the front end, I wanted to launch for API for any uses others may have.

 ## The API acceptes these following methods: